UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 The output above shows the summary (or descriptive) statistics for the four numerical columns in our data.

-If we are interested in specific columns with specific statistics, we can also select the columns of interest and apply specific methods for statistics.
+If we are interested in specific columns with specific statistics, we can also appy the `agg` method to aggregate a column based on some aggregation functions.

 Let's say we would like to know what is the mean life expectancy in the dataset.

 ~~~
 (
-    gapminder['lifeExp']
-    .mean()
+    gapminder
+    .agg({'lifeExp' : 'mean'})
 )
 ~~~
 {: .language-python}

 ~~~
-59.474439366197174
+lifeExp    59.474439
+dtype: float64
 ~~~
 {: .output}

+Other aggregation functions for common descriptive statistics include `median`, `min`, `max`, `std` (for standard deviation), and `var` (for variance).

-We can also get the 5th and 95% percentile of the life expectancy by applying the `quantile` method.
+If we are interested in getting the 5th and 95th percentile of the life expectancy, we can use the `quantile` method.
+In this case because we need to pass some arguments to the method (i.e., the specific percentiles we are interested), we can use a lambda function.

 ~~~
 (
-    gapminder['lifeExp']
-    .quantile([0.05, 0.95])
+    gapminder
+    .agg({'lifeExp' : lambda x: x.quantile([0.05, 0.95])})
 )
 ~~~
 {: .language-python}

 ~~~
+      lifeExp
 0.05  38.4924
 0.95  77.4370
-Name: lifeExp, dtype: float64
 ~~~
 {: .output}

-Other methods for common descriptive statistics include `median`, `min`, `max`, `std` (for standard deviation), and `var` (for variance).

 <!-- When we call `summarize()`, we can use any of the column names of our data object as values to pass to other functions. `summarize()` will return a new data object and our value will be returned as a column.